jrosen48/utk-homepage/content/post/2021-02-17-post-covid-reflections/index.md

 and my ability to care for my son, and about my son.

 I recognize that there are some potential blind spots around my saying this.
-One is that I was able to take time off from work - and not face many/any negative repurcusions for doing so.
+One is that I was able to take time off from work - and not face many/any negative repercussions for doing so.
 Many people around the country and around the world are in far from a similar situation.
 Moreover, as a male, in some ways, I received positive feedback for doing this (e.g., from family members), whereas if Katie were in the same situation, she would likely have faced